Adnanjahangir/Serialization/README.md

 This library helps you serialize and deserialize data in a specific format described in the document provided i.e. tx_wire_format_doc.pdf and store in some buffer that you provide it with.

-To install the dependencies of these libraries, a Docker file is provided which makes an image of Ubuntu installing all the required components and a container can be created in which you can work on.
+To install the dependencies of these libraries, a Docker file is provided which makes an image of Ubuntu, installing all the required components and a container can be created in which you can work on.

 The library has various classes depending on the the type of data format.